NR74W/WipEout-Mods/WipEout Pure/Special Edition/README.md

 *-* Coca-Cola Ships `WPSE02197DCOCACOLA` : Replaces the standard ship with a Coca-Cola version for the original 8 teams
 *-* VR Ships `WPSE02197DVR` : Makes all ships use their VR variant (from Classic League) on all tracks with VR effects

-- Fonts **[.xdelta]**
+- Fonts **[.zip]**
+`WipEout 2097 Font` : Adds the Amalgama and small fonts from WipEout 2097
-`Wip3out Font` : Replaces the fonts with F500 Ang-ular and Helvetica from Wip3out
+`Wip3out Font` : Adds the F500 Ang-ular and Helvetica fonts from Wip3out
-`WipEout Fusion Font` : Adds the font and menu music from WipEout Fusion
+`WipEout Fusion Font` : Adds the menu font from WipEout Fusion
+`WipEout Pulse Font` : Adds the X2 and supErphoniX2 fonts from WipEout Pulse